Agile Velocity vs. Capacity: Key Differences and Best Practices

 What is Agile Capacity?

 Agile capacity is the total available working hours for a team in a sprint.
+Agile capacity planning is the process of estimating and managing the resources, effort, and team availability required to complete tasks within an agile project, making resource allocation a key factor for project success.
 It factors in team size, holidays, and non-project work.
 Unlike velocity, which shows actual output, capacity focuses on potential workload.

 Capacity fluctuates based on external factors.
+Team availability and team member availability directly impact capacity, and considering future availability is essential for accurate planning and forecasting.
 A fully staffed sprint has more capacity than one with multiple absences.
 Tracking it ensures smoother sprint execution and better resource management.

 How to calculated agile capacity?